Cognigy/Documentation/docs/insights/dashboards/overview.md

 ### Sessions

-Indicates the number of sessions on a timescale
+Indicates the number of sessions on a timescale.

 Source table: